 The department requires students to apply separately for admission both to UIS and to the M.A. program.
 Application forms and information on LES Department admission requirements may be downloaded from the LES web site.
-UIS admission forms are available from the Office of Admissions, or you may apply online at uis.edu/admissions.
+UIS admission forms are available from the Office of Admissions, or you may apply online at uis.edu/admissions/.

 The department expects that students will come from a variety of educational experiences and backgrounds.
-Though no particular undergraduate major is required, students should have completed at least one undergraduate course in American government, judicial process, or the equivalent.
-This is a prerequisite for admission to the Legal Studies graduate program.
-Students who do not have this background should take LES 202 Introduction to the American Legal System or an approved equivalent course during their first fall term.
+No particular undergraduate major is required.
+Students who have not completed at least one undergraduate course in the legal system, judicial process, or the equivalent, will be required to take LES 202 Introduction to the American Legal System or an approved equivalent course during their first term.
 LES 202 does not qualify for graduate credit and may not qualify for financial aid.
 Applicants for the on campus MA program should have a cumulative GPA of 3.0 or better for full admission to the program.
+Online applicants must have a cumulative GPA of 3.0 or better, and be able to demonstrate good to excellent written communication skills to be admitted.

 The number of hours required by the LES Master of Arts degree depends on the student's educational background and achievements when (s)he begins the LES Program.
 If the student has sufficient academic background, the M.A. will consist of 36 hours.
-If the student does not have this academic background, (s)he must take LES 401 Legal Research and Citation and either LES 402 Legal Writing and Analysis or LES 472 Research Methods for Legal Studies during the first year of academic study, making the degree a 43 credit-hour course of study.
+If the student does not have this academic background, (s)he must take LES 202 and LES 401 Legal Research and Citation during the first year of academic study, making the degree a 43 credit-hour course of study.

-Online applicants must have a cumulative GPA of 3.25 or better, and be able to demonstrate good to excellent written communication skills.
-Students whose native language is not English must take the TOEFL exam and receive a score of at least 600 on the paper-based exam, 100 on the Internet-based exam, or 250 on the computer-based exam.
-Priority consideration will be provided to applications received by March 15.
+Students whose native language is not English must take the TOEFL exam and receive a score of at least 570 on the paper-based exam, 88 on the Internet-based exam, or 230 on the computer-based exam.